chef/chef-web-docs/content/upgrade_server.md

    chef-server-ctl cleanup
    ```

-## Upgrading Add-ons
+## Upgrading Manage Add-On

+Chef Manage is a management console for  data bags, attributes, run-lists, roles, environments, and cookbooks from a web user interface.

-Chef Infra Server 13 and 14 supports Chef Manage and Push Jobs.
-Both of these add-ons are [deprecated](https://docs.chef.io/versions/#deprecated-products-and-versions).
-Push Jobs will reach EOL on December 31, 2020 and Chef Manage will reach EOL on December 31, 2021.
+Chef Infra Server 13 and 14 support the Chef Manage add-on.
+This add-on is [deprecated](https://docs.chef.io/versions/#deprecated-products-and-versions) and will reach [EOL](https://docs.chef.io/versions/#deprecated-products-and-versions) on December 31, 2021.
 After upgrading Chef Infra Server, reinstall the add-on and then reconfigure Chef Infra Server and the add-on.

-Chef Manage
-: Chef Manage is deprecated and will reach [EOL](https://docs.chef.io/versions/#deprecated-products-and-versions) on December 31, 2021.
-Chef Manage is a management console for  data bags, attributes, run-lists, roles, environments, and cookbooks from a web user interface

-Push Jobs
-: Push Jobs deprecated and will reach [EOL](https://docs.chef.io/versions/#deprecated-products-and-versions) on December 31, 2020.
-Chef Push Jobs is an extension of the Chef Infra Server that allows for running jobs against nodes independently of a Chef Infra Client run.

 ### Use Downloads